Nschess/Nschess/README.md

         year: "Publication year not stated in Project Gutenberg record",
         edition: "Project Gutenberg eBook No. 16377",
         level: "Beginner",
+        categories: ["Openings", "Strategy"],
         topics: ["Rules", "Piece movement", "Openings", "Board basics"],
         summary: "A beginner-friendly primer that starts with the board, piece powers, chess terms, rules, and simple opening explanations.
 Best for a learner who wants the game explained slowly before jumping into tactics.",
+        bestUse: "Read the rules and openings sections first, then play a slow game while naming every legal move.",
+        importantDetails: [
+          "Learn the board, piece movement, and chess terms before memorizing openings.", "Use openings as simple development plans, not as long move lists.", "Return to this book when a rule or special move feels confusing."
+        ],
         printableContent: "Project Gutenberg provides public-domain reading formats including online HTML, EPUB, Kindle, and plain text.",
         sourceName: "Project Gutenberg",
         sourceUrl: "https://www.gutenberg.org/ebooks/16377",